knime/knime-ui/org.knime.ui.js/README.md

 npm run coverage
 ```

-The output can be found in the `coverage` folder.
+The output can be found in the `test-results` folder.
 It contains a browseable html report as well as raw coverage data in
 [LCOV] and [Clover] format, which can be used in analysis software (SonarQube, Jenkins, …).